Master Teacher Program 2020-2021

 July – September: Project design begins

-- Teachers receive access to digital resources on new Teacher Portal: arts integration best practices; support on co-teaching with your artist; SEL connections; project reflection tips; video tutorials on art techniques; sample lesson plans; standards alignment, etc.
+- Teachers receive access to digital resources on the Side x Side Google Team Drive and new Teacher Portal: arts integration best practices; support on co-teaching with your artist; SEL connections; project reflection tips; video tutorials on art techniques; sample lesson plans; standards alignment, etc.

 - Teaching Artist and Master Teacher pairs meet virtually to start initial project planning and record ideas on digital planning sheets.
 Planning Sheet Part I due by August 30.